 1.Toll roads in Belarus for foreigners.

-Here you can find an official websites of Toll roads organization in Belarus.
+Here you can find the official website of Toll roads organization in Belarus.

 2. Drive on the right.